microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaPolicyPermissionGrantPolicy.md

   - `[DisplayName <String>]`: Display name for this policy.
 Required.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Excludes <IMicrosoftGraphPermissionGrantConditionSet[]>]`: Condition sets which are excluded in this permission grant policy.
+  - `[Excludes <IMicrosoftGraphPermissionGrantConditionSet[]>]`: Condition sets that are excluded in this permission grant policy.
 Automatically expanded on GET.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CertifiedClientApplicationsOnly <Boolean?>]`: Set to true to only match on client applications that are Microsoft 365 certified.
 Set to false to match on any other client app.
 Default is false.
     - `[ClientApplicationIds <String[]>]`: A list of appId values for the client applications to match with, or a list with the single value all to match any client application.
 Default is the single value all.